Nightkingale/Wii-U-Account-Swap/.github/README.md

 **2. Wii U Account Swap is very confusing!
 How do I set it up?**

 I described the best method for initial setup [here](https://github.com/Nightkingale/Wii-U-Account-Swap/issues/3#issuecomment-2075667254), which you will only need to do once per user.
 I am open to suggestions on how things could be streamlined, so if you have any ideas, leave an issue with feedback or give me a shout!

+**3. Help!
+All the games I purchased from Nintendo eShop no longer work!**

+Since you are swapping between accounts on one user (meaning the Nintendo Network ID is effectively taken off your console), the system believes that the Nintendo Network ID was deleted.
+If you happen to run into this issue, you'll need [signature patches](https://github.com/marco-calautti/SigpatchesModuleWiiU) installed.

 ## Compilation
 You should have [wut](https://github.com/devkitPro/wut) installed.
 Following the [devkitPro Getting Started guide](https://devkitpro.org/wiki/Getting_Started) will set you up with it and all other basic dependancies.
 Additionally, you will need the following dependancies: